jorelius/Fenrir/README.md

 ## Purpose ##

-Fenrir is a service testing framework that compares results of micro-services.
+Fenrir is a service testing framework that load tests, stresses, and compares results of micro-services.
 Requests are generated from data sources (web-service, database, flat file, etc.) or predefined in json following comparable request format.
-It supports image, json, xml, and text comparison sources.
+It supports image, json, xml, and text comparison targets.
 It is meant to be flexible and to be integrated into development pipelines.

 ## Console ##